 Is it effective?

 CPT usually takes 12 weekly sessions, so treatment lasts about 3 months.
-Sessions are 60 to 90 minutes each.
+Sessions are 60 minutes each for individuals or 90 minutes each for a group.
 You may start to feel better after a few sessions.
 And the benefits of CPT often last long after your final session with your provider.

 The risks of doing CPT are mild to moderate discomfort when talking or writing about trauma-related memories or beliefs.
 These feelings are usually brief and people tend to feel better as they keep doing CPT.
 Most people who complete CPT find that the benefits outweigh any initial discomfort.

 CPT can be done individually, where you meet one-to-one with a provider.
-CPT can also be done in a group with one or two providers and about 6-10 other people who also have PTSD.
+CPT can also be done in a group with 1 or 2 providers and about 6-10 other people who also have PTSD.

-Yes, you will do some writing and complete worksheets between sessions.
-Take home worksheets help you practice in real life the skills you learn in the therapist's office.
+Yes, you will do some writing and will complete worksheets between sessions.
+Take-home worksheets help you practice in real life the skills you learn in the therapist's office.
 Most people find that the more effort and energy they put into these assignments, the more they get out of CPT.

-Moderate.
-Almost all VA Medical Centers offer CPT in their specialized PTSD programs and more than 2,000 VA providers are trained in CPT.
-Smaller VA facilities that do not offer CPT may be able to use video-conferencing to have you receive CPT from a provider at another location.
+Very.
+Almost all VA Medical Centers offer CPT in their specialized PTSD programs.
+Smaller VA facilities that do not offer CPT may be able to use videoconferencing to have you receive CPT from a provider at another location.

 Yes, CPT Coach is a mobile app that you can use with a provider during CPT.
 CPT Coach can help you to learn more about CPT and PTSD symptoms and helps you stay organized with worksheets as you complete CPT.
 CPT Coach is free and can be downloaded on most mobile devices.
 After your initial download, you will not be required to use any of your personal minutes or data to use the app.
 This app does not share any information with the VA or your provider.
 It is up to you if you want to show your provider your information.